scummvm/scummvm/doc/docportal/advanced_options/audio.rst

 AdLib
 --------

 AdLib devices do not use MIDI.
-They instead have an FM synthesis chip that writes data to the chip registers.
-While some games do store their audio data using a MIDI-derived format, this is converted to chip register writes by the game.
+They instead have a chip that produces sound via FM synthesis.
+While some games do store their audio data using a MIDI-derived format, this is converted by the game to work with the AdLib chip.
 ScummVM emulates a few different AdLib configuations, and selects the most appropriate for the game:

 - The original AdLib and SoundBlaster card had one OPL2 chip.
 - The SoundBlaster Pro 1 had two OPL2 chips